CORROBORATING WITNESS—MEL GIBSON

 WITNESS

-She was a 19th-century Catholic mystic whose visions described the Passion in vivid physical detail.
+She was a nineteenth-century Catholic mystic whose recorded visions described the Passion in vivid physical detail.

 Her writings were not treated as Scripture, but they were a significant imaginative source—helping fill in details the Gospels leave sparse.